jkomoros/prompt-garden/README.md

 #### template

 Returns a new string like template, but with any instance of `{{var}}` replaced by the named variable.
+See the `Templates` section below for more on the format of templates.

 Required parameters:
 - `template` - The template string